 How to Make The Juiciest Elk Burgers

-Learn how to make the juiciest elk burgers so you can use up the ground elk meat you have.
-Some really simple tips and tricks will make these the best ever.
+The juiciest elk burgers are the perfect recipe to use up the ground elk meat you have.
+Plus, I share some really simple tips and tricks that will make these the best burgers ever.

 - Prep Time: 10 minutes